 The Rise of Obesity and Dining Out

-There is an undeniable correlation between the rise of obesity in America and the rise of restaurants.
-Before the 1990s, restaurants were reserved largely for special occasions or perhaps a once-a-week treat.
+Obesity in America has increased as restaurants—fast-food or otherwise—have proliferated.
+Before the 1990s, restaurants were largely reserved for special occasions or perhaps a weekly treat.
 Think pizza or Chinese food on Friday night or a birthday celebration at your favorite little Italian eatery.
-Most families, regardless of household income, ate a bulk of their meals at home.
-That all began to change in the 1990s with the rise of family casual dining.
-By the 1990s, with many families headed by two working parents, shifting consumer patterns brought an increase in the number of people eating out.
+Most families, regardless of household income, ate out infrequently.
+With the rise of family-casual dining in the '90s, that all began to change.
+As dual-income families became more common, more consumers sought the convenience of dining out.

-Restaurant chains like Olive Garden, Applebee’s, and 99 catered to the growing middle class, offering moderately priced meals and children’s menus.
-This was great for parents who were slogging long commutes from the suburbs to the cities and whose weekends and evenings were consumed with sports practices and other family obligations.
-While family casual chains offered a nice dining atmosphere that mimicked eating at home, the food was unlike most home cooked meals.
-It was generally higher in fat, sodium, sugar and calories than what Mom or Dad would make.
+Restaurant chains like Olive Garden, Applebee’s, and the Ninety Nine catered to the growing middle class, offering moderately priced meals and children’s menus.
+This was great for parents slogging through long commutes from suburbs to cities and facing weekends and evenings packed with sports practices and other family obligations.
+While family-casual chains offered a nice dining atmosphere that mimicked eating at home, the food was unlike most home-cooked meals.
+It was generally higher in fat, sodium, sugar, and calories than what mom or dad would make.

 Will People Buy Healthy Menu Items?

-Restaurant industry lobbyist like the National Restaurant Association and big fast food chains insist that restaurants sell what people want.
-It’s true; nobody is clamoring for carrot sticks or seltzer water.
-And even when consumers say they want healthy options, their actions don’t always match up, as seen with the popularity of Chipotle and Panera and other fast casual chains.
-Fresh ingredients don’t mean healthy if it comes in huge portions, laden with extra fat and sodium.
-When given the option of healthy versus unhealthy, most people opt for the unhealthy — not always because they think it tastes better.
+Restaurant industry lobbyists like the National Restaurant Association and big fast-food chains insist that restaurants sell what people want.
+It’s true—nobody is clamoring for carrot sticks or seltzer water.
+And even when consumers say they want healthy options, their actions don’t always match up, as the popularity of Chipotle and Panera and other fast-casual chains shows.
+Fresh ingredients won't mean healthy if they come in huge portions laden with extra fat and sodium.

-Often times the unhealthy item is the only option presented at the time of purchase.
+Often, though, consumers make unhealthy choices because they don't know their options.
+The unhealthy item is frequently the only option presented at the time of purchase.
 Most consumers won’t ask for modifications or substitutions, especially at a restaurant chain.
-But soon they might not even have to ask.

-The Blue Zones Project, a community well-being improvement focusing on environment, policy, and social changes, demonstrates that restaurants can play an important role in the health and well being of residents.
-One of the core tenants of a Blue Zone certified restaurant menu is to de-convenience unhealthy choices.
-Instead automatically offering French fries with every sandwich, it will come with a salad.
-Customers can still request fries.
+Some groups are trying to change that.
+The Blue Zones Project, a community well-being improvement initiative focused on environmental, policy, and social changes, demonstrates that restaurants can play an important role in the health and well-being of residents.
+One of the core tenants of a Blue Zone Project-certified restaurant is to make unhealthy choices less convenient.
+A salad will replace fries as the default side with every sandwich.
+Of course, customers can still request fries.
 But time and again when the healthy option is the easy option, people will eat it.

 Are Healthy Menus Realistic?

-One of the biggest issues with offering healthy food choices is cost.
-Fast food chains like McDonalds have made their fortune by offering food with a long shelf life.
-As pointed out in Can Fast Food Get Healthy, from The New Yorker, even if every restaurant in America decided to drop the fries and embrace kale and watermelon radishes, the US lacks the agricultural infrastructure to support that kind of dietary shift.
-Big farm crops like soybeans (for frying oil), corn (for high fructose corn syrup) and grain (livestock feed) receive millions of tax breaks and other government handouts, making it hard for smaller farms to compete, price wise.
+Cost prevents one of the biggest barriers to restaurants offering healthier menu options.
+Fast-food chains like McDonald's have made their fortune by offering food with a long shelf life, which tends to be less healthy.
+As pointed out in The New Yorker, even if every restaurant in America decided to drop the fries and embrace kale and watermelon radish salads, the U.S. lacks the agricultural infrastructure to support that kind of dietary shift.
+Big farm crops like soybeans (for frying oil), corn (for high fructose corn syrup), and grain (livestock feed) receive millions of tax breaks and other government subsidies, making it hard for smaller farms to compete.

-But some restaurant chains are embracing buying locally and seeing big success.
-Lyfe Kitchen and Sweetgreens, are both dedicated to offering healthy, affordable fare with many meals clocking in at less than 600 calories (actually all the meals from Lyfe Kitchen are 600 calories or less).
-Menu items feature farm fresh ingredients that are a mix of sustainable, organic and environmentally friendly.
-To meet the demand of their plant based menu, both chains have set up extensive local farm networks and offer a rotating menu based on seasonal availability.
+But some restaurant chains are buying locally and seeing big success.
+Lyfe Kitchen and Sweetgreens are both dedicated to offering healthy, affordable fare, with many meals clocking in at less than 600 calories.
+Menu items feature farm-fresh ingredients that are a mix of sustainable, organic, and environmentally friendly choices.
+To meet the demand of their plant-based menus, both chains have set up extensive local farm networks and offer a rotating menu based on seasonal availability.

 How to Build a Healthy Restaurant Menu

-To promote healthy items in a less obvious way there are many steps restaurants can take to build a better menu, including using terms like succulent, delicious, and fresh in place of healthy, low fat, low sodium.
-Also placing healthy menu items in the prime real estate of a menu — the corners and at the tops and bottom of columns, makes them stand out more.
+To promote healthy items in a less obvious way, there are many steps restaurants can take to build a better menu, including using terms like succulent, delicious, and fresh in place of healthy, low fat, or low sodium.
+Also, placing healthy menu items on the prime real estate of a menu—the corners or at the top and bottom of columns—makes them stand out more.
 Staff can also help move healthy menu items, just as they would if they were upselling drinks and desserts.
-When asked what their favorite dish is or for a recommendation, they could promote a (secretly) healthy item rather than the steak or burger.
+When customers ask them for a recommendation, servers can promote a (secretly) healthy item rather than the steak or burger.

-2017 marked the first time since 1970 that McDonalds will close more restaurants than it opens.
 Change is in the air when it comes to the American dining experience.
-People want to know what’s in their food, how it was raised and where it came from.
-The question remains though, when presented with a truly healthy option, versus a perceived healthy option — one with smaller portions, less fat and more vegetables, will consumers buy it?
+2017 marked the first time since 1970 that McDonald's closed more restaurants than it opened.
+People want to know what’s in their food, how it was raised, and where it came from.
+The question remains, though: When presented with a truly healthy option—one with smaller portions, less fat, and more vegetables—versus a perceived healthy option, will consumers buy it?
 Because it is the consumer, not public health advocates, that will make the healthy option the only option on menus across America.